open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 * agent control events  - structure control messages
   * _invite_ - Say 'hello' and respond to any whisper utterances.
   * _bye_ - Ignore this event from another assistant.
-  * _requestManifest_ - Return a minimal manifest that meets the manifest schema.
-  * _publishManifest_ - Ignore this event if you did not ask for a manifest.
   * _findAssistant_ - Return your own URL as a candidate servicingManifest in a _proposeAssistant_ event.
   * _proposeAssistant_ - Ignore this event if you did not ask for a recommendation.

 #### 2.2 Minimal Conversation Floor Manager Behaviors

 OVON-compliant conversation floor managers (including host browsers) agents must support all types in order to be considered fully compliant.\
 \
 The minimal behavior expected from an OVON-compliant conversation floor manager in response to these event types is as follows: